Kritika75/Kritika75/README.md

-- 👋 Hi, I’m Kritika Singh.
+👋 Hi, I’m Kritika Singh!
-- 👀 I’m interested in web/app development.
+👀 I’m passionate about web and app development.
-- 🌱 I'm currently learning Kotlin.
+🌱 Currently diving into Kotlin to enhance my skills.
-- 📫 How to reach me: contact me on kritikasingh37918@gmail.com
+📫 Feel free to reach out: kritikasingh37918@gmail.com

 <!---
 Kritika75/Kritika75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.